koh-jx/GEQ19C/README.md

 ## Visit Us
 Have something to share or give away?
 Looking for any items?
 Communicate with NUSebot to create a post in the Channel!
-Talk to the bot @ToUpdateThisLink, or visit the Channel @ToUpdateThisLink.
+Talk to the bot @TheNUSeBot, or visit the Channel https://t.me/GEQ19C.

 ## What can NUSebot do?
  - Make and send automatically-crafted posts to the channel